boxdot/gerritbot-rs/README.md

 $ cargo run -- --config config-direct.yml
 ```

-In this setup, the bot is listening for the incoming messages at `localhost:8888`, where Spark will
+In this setup, the bot is listening for the incoming messages at `localhost:8888`, where WebEx Teams will
 send the messages to the endpoint `https://endpoint.example.org`.
 This is useful to test the bot in
 a local environment.
 For an easy way to get a public url connected to a local endpoint cf.
 [https://ngrok.com](https://ngrok.com).